nglviewer/mdsrv/README.md

     sudo apt-get install git apache2 libapache2-mod-wsgi

 Then you need to create a wsgi configuration file to be referenced in the Apache configuration.
-There is an example named `ngl.wsgi.sample` in the root directory of this package.
+There is an example named `mdsrv.wsgi.sample` in the root directory of this package.
 Also, a snippet showing how the configuration for Apache should look like can be found in the `apache.config.sample` file.

 Finally, to restart apache issue